ranen0827/SI_507_Final_Proj/README.md

 - urlparse, parse_qs (from urllib.parse)

 ## Setup and Installation
-1. **Clone/Download the Repository**: Make sure you have the complete project files, including the Python scripts and the `templates` folder.
+1. **Clone/Download the repository**: Make sure you have the complete project files, including the Python scripts and the `templates` folder.
-2. **Install Dependencies**: If Flask is not installed, run the following command:
+2. **Install dependencies**: If Flask is not installed, run the following command:
 ```python
 pip install Flask
 ```
-3. **Prepare Data**: Ensure you have a JSON file (e.g., `tree.json`) with the restaurant data structured as a tree.
+3. **Prepare data**: Ensure you have a JSON file (e.g., `tree.json`) with the restaurant data structured as a tree.
 The tree should be built according to the specifications of the `TreeNode` class and should categorize restaurants by cuisine, price, rating, and distance.

 ## Running the Application
-1. **Start the Flask Server**: Navigate to the directory containing the `app.py` file in the command line and run the command:
+1. **Start the Flask server**: Navigate to the directory containing the `app.py` file in the command line and run the command:
 ```python
 python app.py
 ```
-2. **Accessing the Application**: Open a web browser and go to `http://localhost:5000`.
-This will load the main page of the application.
+2. **Accessing the application**: After running app.py, there will be a link `http://127.0.0.1:5000`.
+Clicking that link will load the main page of the application.

-## Interacting with the Program
+## Interacting with the program
-1. **Making Selections**: On the main page, you will be presented with a series of options, starting with cuisine types.
+1. **Making selections**: On the main page, you will be presented with a series of options, starting with cuisine types.
 Select your preference to proceed to the next set of options (price range, rating, and distance).
-2. **Navigating Through Choices**: Continue selecting options at each level.
+2. **Navigating through choices**: Continue selecting options at each level.
 After each choice, the application will present the next relevant set of options based on the tree structure.
-3. **Viewing Recommendations**: Once you've made selections at all levels, the application will display a list of restaurant recommendations that match your criteria.
+3. **Viewing recommendations**: Once you've made selections at all levels, click "Search", the application will display a list of restaurant recommendations that match your criteria.
-4. **Restarting or Changing Criteria**: To start over or change your criteria, simply navigate back to the home page (`http://localhost:5000`).
+4. **Restarting or Changing Criteria**: To start over or change your criteria, simply navigate back to the home page (`http://127.0.0.1:5000`).
+Note that you are free to select one or more criteria based on your needs. **Remember to click `Search` after selecting your criteria of interest.**

 ## Special Instructions
 - If the application relies on external APIs or data sources, ensure you have the necessary API keys or data files in place as required by your implementation.
-- The tree data structure must be correctly set up in the tree.json file for the application to function properly.
+- The tree data structure must be correctly set up in the `tree.json` file for the application to function properly.

 ## Troubleshooting
 - If you encounter errors related to missing templates, verify that the templates folder is in the same directory as app.py and contains template.html
 - For issues related to data, ensure that the JSON file is correctly formatted and accessible to the Flask application.

 For further assistance or bug reports, feel free to contact `shushunr@umich.edu`.

-## Data Structure (trees)